 $60,000.

-It’s a good mental exercise to go through your expenses this way.
-Take a monthly expense and calculate it by 25X; that’s how much more you’ll need to save to continue to afford this expense.
+your expenses this way.
+Take a monthly expense and calculate it by25X; that’s

 Helpful Personal Finance Ratios